A Complete Logic for Database Abstract State Machines

-The remainder of the article is structured as follows.
+\textbf{Outline} The remainder of the article is structured as follows.
 Section~\ref{sec:relatedwork} discusses related work on logical characterisations of database transformations.
-In Section~\ref{sec:adtm} we discuss and exemplify the central concept of DB-ASM.
+Then we provide a motivating example in Section \ref{sec:motivation}.
+In Section \ref{sec:states} we discuss meta-finite structures and states of DB-ASMs.
+In Section~\ref{sec:adtm} we present the definitions of DB-ASM.
 As states of a database transformation are meta-finite structures, in Section~\ref{sec:dtc} we define a logic for DB-ASMs that is built upon the logic of meta-finite structures.
 Subsequently, a detailed discussion of basic properties of the logic for DB-ASMs, such as consistency, update sets and multisets, along with the formalisation of a proof system is presented in Section~\ref{sec:proof_system}.
 In Section~\ref{sec:soundness}, we present some interesting properties of the logic for DB-ASMs which are implied by the axioms and rules of the proof system introduced in Section~\ref{sec:proof_system}.
-We discuss the completeness proof of the logic for DB-ASMs in Section~\ref{sec:completeness}.
+We prove in Section~\ref{sec:completeness} that the logic for DB-ASMs is complete.
 We conclude the article with a brief summary in Section \ref{sec:conclusion}.